doctorfree/Asciiville/README.md

 help/usage messages that can be viewed with the **-u** argument option, e.g. `asciiville -u`.

+In interactive mode, the `asciiville` command presents a series of menus from which commands can be executed.
+Each of these menus provides an entry point for a 'Help' menu that can be displayed by typing 'h' at the prompt.
+The Asciiville Help menu contains a large number of menu entries providing access to manuals and man pages describing usage of the Asciiville components.
+Run the `asciiville` command with no arguments or the `-i` argument to bring up the interactive menu interface.

 ### Btop++ README
 - [**btop/README.md**](btop/README.md) - Introduction to the btop system monitor